46chris/46chris/README.md

 ### ✨ Hi!
 I'm Chris
 I'm a third year student Cognitive Science (spec.
 HCI) at UCSD.
-I mostly work on video game and full-stack web development projects.
+I mostly work as a full-stack web developer and dabble in Unity development.
 Outside of programming, I enjoy skateboarding, cooking, and going on camping trips.

 ### 💥Involvements
 - I'm a front end React-Native developer at Sesto Labs